serlysonam/Data_Base_Management/README.md

 # Data_Base_Management
 End to end Project (Using Oracle Database, fully design, implement, and document a database “backend” solution, as per specifications posted in the insulation unlimited case.

--- You can see a Demo of my Working Oracle below: https://youtu.be/iYCD8FwwiQ4
+-- You can see a Demo of my Working Oracle here: https://youtu.be/iYCD8FwwiQ4

 -- A final version of the Business Rules and ERD for the case.